geekNero/Credenz/README.md

     v) The participant can view the leaderboard which is updated after every submission.

-To setup the website first clone this branch on your local linux device and then create a enviornment and follow the following commands on your terminal:
+To setup the website first clone this branch on your local linux device and then create a environment and follow the following commands on your terminal:
 - source [environment name]/bin/activate
 - pip3 install -r requirements.txt
 After the requirements have been setup, run the following commands on your terminal: